Social Sector Size Criteria

 - 25% if under-occupied by 2 or more bedrooms

-The Northern Ireland Executive committed to alleviating Social Sector Size Criteria.
-If a household’s Housing Benefit goes down because of the changes they will receive a Welfare Supplementary Payment.
-These are in place until 31 March 2020.
+If a household’s Housing Benefit reduces because of this Welfare Change they may receive a Welfare Supplementary Payment.
+This payment scheme is in place until 31 March 2020.

 - every adult couple